-I’ve been shooting with manual focus for years and I still do.
+If you’re new to vintage lens photography, this will happen to you too.
+I’ve been shooting with manual focus for years and it still happens to me.

+You want examples?
 I’ll give you examples.

 I really liked the look of the shots I was getting of this violin player while I was taking them.